 3. Renting A Moving Truck

-Industry data estimates that over 1 million Americans rent a moving truck to relocate across state lines and many more rent trucks for in-town moves.
+Industry data estimates that over 1 million Americans rent a cheap moving truck to relocate across state lines and many more rent trucks for in-town moves.

-- More affordable than movers: In some circumstances, renting a truck is cheaper than hiring a professional moving company.
-For example, for a local Las Vegas move, it only costs $19.95 plus $.79/mile to rent a small 10-foot U-Haul truck.
+- More affordable than movers: In some circumstances, renting a moving truck is cheaper than hiring a professional moving company.
+For example, for a local Las Vegas move, it only costs $19.95 plus $.79/mile to rent a small 10-foot U-Haul moving truck.
 So, all in, your relocation could cost less than $50.
 A local moving company in the area charges between $100-$130 per hour, and most require a 2-3 hour minimum.
 That means you could end up spending almost $400 on a simple move across town.
 In this situation, it might be cheaper to rent the moving truck.
 However, make sure you have a detailed break-out of all costs and added fees before you leave the rental parking lot.

 - Don’t have to buy a plane ticket: If you’re moving across the country in a rented truck, you won’t have to spend money buying plane tickets for the whole family.
 Most moving trucks accommodate 2-3 passengers, depending on whether they have bucket seats or a bench seat.
 The rest of your loved ones can ride behind in the family car.
-Or, if you’re going solo, you can attach a trailer to the truck and haul it behind.
+Or, if you’re going solo, you can attach a trailer to the moving truck and haul it behind.

 - Explore the country: If you’re moving out-of-state, driving a rental truck may give you the opportunity to adventure along on roads you’ve never seen.
 Turn the move into an adventure as you check out scenic byways like Route 66 and pit stops like Arizona’s Grand Canyon, Arkansas’ aquamarine Buffalo National River, or North Carolina’s Blue Ridge Mountains.